"I got lucky."

 "I'm a fraud, and it's just a matter of time before everyone finds out."

+That's imposter syndrome talking.
 Most of us have experienced feelings of doubt and unworthiness at some point in our lives.
-But when your accomplishments are a result of your own knowledge, hard work, and preparation and you still feel inadequate ... you're probably suffering from impostor syndrome.
+But when your accomplishments are a result of your own knowledge, hard work, and preparation and you still feel inadequate...you're probably suffering from impostor syndrome.

-Impostor syndrome is actually fairly common: Researchers believe that up to 70% of people have suffered from it at one point or another.
-But that doesn't make it any less damaging to a person's confidence and career growth.
+Impostor syndrome is actually fairly common: Researchers have found that up to 82% of people have suffered from it at one point or another.
+But the fact that it's common doesn't make it any less damaging to a person's confidence and career growth.
+If anything, more people are unable to show up fully in their work than ever before which is concerning for several reasons.

 We often overlook the signs of impostor syndrome that come up in our day-to-day lives.
 However, recognizing these signs is the first step toward overcoming them.